-Emotional Health and Wellbeing Support for Film/TV and Music Crews
+Mental Health and Wellbeing Support for Film/TV, Theatre and Music Crews

-6ft From the Spotlight is a Community Interest Company (CIC) set up with the sole aim of improving the mental wellbeing of music and film crew in the UK.
+6ft From the Spotlight is a non profit Community Interest Company (6ft From CIC) set up with the sole aim of improving the mental wellbeing of music and film crew in the UK.

-The majority of people working in the UK Music and film industries are self-employed, often moving from production to production or artist to artist, tour to tour.
+The majority of people working in the UK Film/TV, Theatre and music industries are self-employed, often moving from production to production or artist to artist, tour to tour.

 The work is long, anti-social hours often away from home with often with little or none of the backing of a corporate structure and support provided in a ‘normal’ work environment.